-We were used to buy bread for our family at our local baker.
-But one day, our baker closed his bakery.
-We tried bread from other bakers but we missed the healthy hand made bread.
+We were used to buy bread at our local baker.
+But one day, he closed his bakery.
+We tried to find good bread elsewhere, but we could not find the healthy hand made bread we were used to.

-It was Christmas holidays 2018 when I decided to spend time in bread making myself.
-I went through several sources and ended up being totally inspired by a funny French guy named Alex.
+It was Christmas holidays 2018 when I started making my own bread.
+I was totally inspired by a funny French guy named Alex.
 He is very passionate about cooking and shares amusing episodes on his youtube channel,

-After following his recipes, I new habit was born in our family.
+After following his recipes for sourdough bread, I new habit was born in our family.

 Home made sourdough bread is a weekly delight: the taste is just awesome and it is much more healthy than mass produced bread you buy at the supermarket.
 Just give it a go on google and you will find multiple benefits!

-Now I make around 4-8 breads per week.
+Now I make around 4-8 loaves per week.
 4 loaves per cycle.
 Since the process is so easy to adjust, I think everyone should be able to find their routine with it.

 Making your own starter